Brügger & Thomet GL06

 The Brügger & Thomet GL06 is a dedicated stand-alone shoulder-fired 40×46 mm grenade launcher intended for military and police applications.

 History

-The GL06 was developed in 2006 in response to a recent request from the police force of a leading European country which sought to obtain a less-lethal weapon for anti-riot application with the particular need for pin-point accuracy at standoff ranges (beyond 40 m for such scenarios) when firing impact rounds.
+The GL06 was developed in 2006 in response to a request from the French National Police which sought to obtain a less-lethal weapon for anti-riot application with the particular need for pin-point accuracy at standoff ranges (beyond 40 m for such scenarios) when firing impact rounds.
 The Thun-based Brügger & Thomet (B&T) company provided its client with both a weapon and a special round, with the added benefit of compatibility with a wide array of lethal and less-lethal ammunition produced in the 40 mm low-velocity class.

 Design

 The GL06 is a stand-alone shoulder-firing weapon intended for military and police applications.
 A special "less-lethal" version of GL06 was produced as the LL06.
 Although the LL06 was marketed as a variation of the GL06, the only difference is the bright yellow color of the frame, compared to the standard black of the GL06.
 Both weapons are fully capable of firing a complete range of lethal and less-lethal 40×46 mm ammunition.

 The GL06 is lighter and more compact than other stand-alone weapons of the same class (such as the US M79 or German HK69A1), yet it is capable of greater accuracy, tactical flexibility and has good ergonomics.